drcgjung/BAMMModels/.github/actions/synchronize/Readme.md

 # Sychronization Action
-This action expects arrays which contain added, modified, renamded and delted files from the last commit.
+This action expects arrays which contain added, modified, renamed and deleted files from the last commit.
 Based on this information, the action synchronizes the changes in the Git repository to a Semantic Hub instance.

-The actual deployment is done through the execution of the deploy.sh script which can also be used outside of this action to end requests to a Semantic Hub.
+The actual deployment is done through the execution of the deploy.sh script which can also be used outside of this action to send requests to a Semantic Hub.

 ## Test Cases